basho/riak_shell/README.md

 * replay/regression
 * history
 * configuration

-The following are only partially supported the moment:
 * sql mode
-- lexing/parsing is supported but nothing else
+* batch mode
+* management of connections to remote riak nodes
+* shell management (including cookies)

+The following is not yet supported:
 * riak-admin mode

-The following are not yet implemented:
-* riak-admin lexer/parser
-* connection to remote riak nodes
-* shell management (including cookies)
 * integration with riak_test so that replay logs can be run as simple regression tests

 Dependencies